Justintime50/harvey/docs/README.md

 - Harvey will timeout git clone/pull after 180 seconds.
 - Harvey will shallow clone your project with the latest 10 commits.
 - Harvey pulls/clones from the master branch.
+- When using the `compose` workflow, the container and/or service name must match the GitHub repository name exactly (alphanumeric characters only) to pass the healthcheck

 ## Harvey Configuration Examples